Nicolas Roy

 Prior to turning professional, Roy had a prolific major junior hockey career with the Chicoutimi Saguenéens.
-Although he was drafted first overall by the Cape Breton Screaming Eagles at the 2013 Quebec Major Junior Hockey League (QMJHL) Entry Draft, he refused to play for the league unless his rights were traded to a Quebec-based one.
+Although he was drafted first overall by the Cape Breton Screaming Eagles at the 2013 Quebec Major Junior Hockey League (QMJHL) entry draft, he refused to play for the league unless his rights were traded to a Quebec-based one.

-Internationally, Roy has competed for Team Canada at the 2014 Ivan Hlinka Memorial Tournament, 2015 IIHF World U18 Championships, and 2017 World Junior Ice Hockey Championships.
+Internationally, Roy has competed for Canada at the 2014 Ivan Hlinka Memorial Tournament, 2015 IIHF World U18 Championships, and 2017 World Junior Ice Hockey Championships.

 Early life

 Roy was born on February 5, 1997, in Amos, Quebec, Canada, to parents Nick and Lisa Roy.
-His sister Mélina is also a hockey player and competed for Team Quebec at the 2012 National Women’s Under-18 Championship.
+His sister Mélina is also an ice hockey player and competed for Team Quebec at the 2012 National Women's Under-18 Championship.

 Playing career

 Youth

 Roy played minor ice hockey for the Rouyn-Noranda Huskies Bantam AA in the MMBAA during the 2010–11 season.
 He began his Quebec midget AAA hockey career at the age of 14 with the Amos Forestiers.
 In his rookie season with the team, he played in 43 regular season games as he led the team to the QMAAA quarterfinals.
 As a result of his play, Roy was invited to attend the Allstate All-Canadians mentorship camp in 2012.
 He also competed for Team Québec White at the QGC-16 in 2013 and received the QMAAA's Prospect Award.